lenincompres/DOM.js/README.md

 #### Binding array of values

-If instead of a function, the binding is given an array, it assumes these outcomes to be indexed bu the value of the binder.
+If instead of a function or an object model, the binding is given an array, it assumes these outcomes to be indexed by the value of the binder.

 ```javascript
 DOM.set({